wtsnjp/llmk/doc/llmk.1.md

 * 1:
   General error.
 * 2:
-  Failure executing the workflow.
+  Error in invoked program.
 The exit status of the external program is reported in an error message.
 * 3:
   Parser error.
 * 4: